stfbnc/fathon/README.md

 ## Contributing

 To report bugs or improvements, or for any other question, please see [CONTRIBUTING.md](https://github.com/stfbnc/fathon/blob/master/CONTRIBUTING.md).

+##Credits

+If you are using *fathon* in your research, please cite:

+Bianchi, S., (2020). fathon: A Python package for a fast computation of  detrendend fluctuation analysis and related algorithms.
+Journal of Open  Source Software, 5(45), 1828, https://doi.org/10.21105/joss.01828

 ## Version